Lina-SHU/My-Movie-List/README.md

-# My Friend List
+# Movie List
-A simple web application for searching friends
+A simple web application for movie fanatic

 ## Features
-- listing firends from firends api
+- listing movies from movie api
-- searching firends by name
+- searching movies by title
-- add firends to your favorite list
-- manage your favorite list

 ### Searching
-type the title of the firends in search bar
+type the title of the movies in search bar
-### Favorite List
-In index page, press the `+` button on the firend to keep it into favorite list.
-You can checkout the favorite list press `x` to remove it from favorite list